arista-netdevops-community/ansible-cvp-avd-toi/labs/lab12-avd-eos-config-gen-extension/README.md

 # Verify the rendered configuration
 $ more intended/configs/spine1.cfg

-# Add authentication for the NTP server in the jinja template for the device documentation
+# Add authentication for the NTP server in the jinja template for the device documentation.
+Watch for its position in the template (analyze the "if statement" structure)
 $ vi ../collections/ansible-avd/ansible_collections/arista/avd/roles/eos_cli_config_gen/templates/documentation/ntp-servers.j2
 ```